Saturday, October 19, 2024

 METHODOLOGY

-I am aware that the Wikipedia in not a perfectly valid source for a scholar, but I am not a scholar.
+(I am aware that the Wikipedia in not a perfectly valid source for a scholar, but I am not a scholar.
 As an activist, and as a retired physician, I want to get this approach to war out into the public arena before I am obliged to shuffle off this mortal coil.
 In fact, one source I checked through a networking showed that the Wiki herder/farmer account as a cause of war is inaccurate.
-This inaccuracy does not invalidate the preventive solutions applied to the problem.
+This inaccuracy does not invalidate the preventive solutions applied to the problem.)

 It is not claimed that the preventive measures put forward here are infallible or comprehensive.
 It is a source of optimism that there are many other approaches and suggestions on offer.
-Education is important, and accurate public information and fair debate.
+Education is important, together with accurate public information and fair debate.
 The problem with discussions on news channels is that they are, understandably, preoccupied with dramatic news of wars taking place in real time, rather than calmer discussion of what might be done to avoid wars in future.

 RELATIVE PEACE IS POSSIBLE